Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

   - https://code.visualstudio.com/docs/editor/debugging
 ---

-An "step through debugger" is a powerful tool that is very handy when your application isn't behaving the way you expect it to.
+A "step through debugger" is a powerful tool that is very handy when your application isn't behaving the way you expect it to.
 A step through debugger (a.k.a. "interactive debugger" or just "debugger") allows you to pause code execution in your application in order to:

 * inspect or alter application state
 * see the code execution path ("call stack") that lead to the currently executing line of code, and
 * inspect the application state at earlier points on that path

-Interactive Debuggers are familiar to every Java developer (among others), but that they are much less well known in the JavaScript world.
-This is unfortunate, both because debuggers can be so helpful in diagnosing logic issues and becuase the debugging tools in JavaScript today are the best & easiest to use they've ever been!
-This post will introduce the Node.js debugging tools in [VS Code](https://code.visualstudio.com) in a way that's accessible to programmers who have never used a debugger before. *TODO: rework that sentence?*
+Interactive Debuggers\* are familiar to every Java developer (among others), but they are much less well known in the JavaScript world.
+This is unfortunate, both because debuggers can be so helpful in diagnosing logic issues, and becuase the debugging tools in JavaScript today are the best & easiest to use they've ever been!
+This post will introduce the Node.js debugging tools in [VS Code](https://code.visualstudio.com) in a way that's accessible to programmers who have never used a debugger before.

 ## Why Use a Debugger?

 Debuggers are useful when writing your own, original code, but they really show their value when you're working with an unfamiliar codebase.
-Being able to step through the code execution function by function can save hours of poring over sourcecode, trying to step through it in your head.
+Being able to step through the code execution line by line and function by function can save hours of poring over source code, trying to step through it in your head.

-The ability to change the value of a variable at runtime allows you to play thru different scenarios without hardcoding values or restarting your application.
+The ability to change the value of a variable at runtime allows you to play through different scenarios without hardcoding values or restarting your application.
 Conditional breakpoints let you halt execution upon encountering an error to figure out how you got there.
-Even if using a debugger isn't part of your everday process, knowing how they work adds a powerful tool to your toolbox!
+Even if using a debugger isn't part of your everyday process, knowing how they work adds a powerful tool to your toolbox!

 ## Setting Up

 We'll be using [VS Code](https://code.visualstudio.com), which has built-in Node.js debugging capabilities.
 In order to run code in the context of the VS Code debugger, we must first make VS Code aware of our Node.js project.
-For this demo I'll create a simple express app with [`express-generator`](https://expressjs.com/en/starter/generator.html), you can follow along there or follow these steps with your own existing Node.js application.
+For this demo I'll create a simple express app with [`express-generator`](https://expressjs.com/en/starter/generator.html), you can follow along by running the commands below:

 ```nohighlight
 $ npm install express-generator -g